 face masks - basic facial and facial massage steps.

 Here are some (very simplified) procedures for facials and for face massage which you may find useful.
-In any case of facial massage, it is wise to remove contact lenses.
-On Page 2, I also include another simplified version, with video.
+In any case of facial massage, it is also wise to remove contact lenses.

 Step 7: Neck - Helps ease tension and stiffness at the nape.
 Using the palms of your hands, massage your neck by gently stroking upward from the collar bone to the base of the chin.
 Alternate hands as you move from the center to either side with 6 strokes out, then 6 strokes back.
 Glide lightly at the center of the neck and increase pressure as you move outward.